PennyLaneAI/pennylane/doc/development/deprecations.rst

 Pending deprecations
 --------------------

+* The ``qml.load`` function is a general-purpose way to convert circuits into PennyLane from other libraries.
+It is being deprecated in favour of the more specific functions ``from_qiskit``, ``from_qasm``, etc.

+  - Deprecated in v0.36
+  - Will be removed in v0.37

 * ``qml.pauli.pauli_mult`` and ``qml.pauli.pauli_mult_with_phase`` are now deprecated.
 Instead, you
   should use ``qml.simplify(qml.prod(pauli_1, pauli_2))`` to get the reduced operator.